Lizhi-sjtu/MARL-code-pytorch/3.QMIX_VDN_SMAC/README.md

 # QMIX and VDN in StarCraft II environment
-This is a concise Pytorch implementation of MAPPO in StarCraft II environment(SMAC-StarCraft Multi-Agent Challenge).
+This is a concise Pytorch implementation of QMIX and VDN in StarCraft II environment(SMAC-StarCraft Multi-Agent Challenge).